machinalis/quepy/docs/tutorial.rst

 Note that quepy can access different levels of linguistic information associated to the words in a question, namely their lemma and part of speech tag.
 This information needs to be associated to questions by analyzing them with a tagger.
-Quepy integrates two automatic tagger to analyze questions: Freeling and NLTK Tagger.
-See the Library Reference for details as how to use this analyzers within quepy.

 Finally, if a regex has a successful match with an input question, the ``semantics`` method will be called with the match.
 In Lines 16 to 22,